 Stainless steel is considered more cost-effective in the long run because it doesn’t corrode easily and has a longer lifespan.
 This results in lower maintenance and replacement costs compared to mild steel.

-The cost of the total maintenance for stainless steel is just 5% of initial costs over 30 years.
+The total maintenance cost for stainless steel is just 5% of initial costs over 30 years.

-Mild steel prices even though cheaper need more maintenance.
-This over time makes mild steel expensive.
-Costs for regular painting and sealing of mild steel can total to 20% of the initial cost over 30 years.
+Mild steel prices even though cheaper, need more maintenance.
+Over time, this makes mild steel expensive.
+Costs for regular painting and sealing of mild steel can total 20% of the initial cost over 30 years.

 3. Resale Value

-Stainless steel is known for its ability to retain its value over time, making it a wise investment for projects that may involve repurposing or reselling the material.
+Stainless steel is known for retaining its value over time, making it a wise investment for projects that may involve repurposing or reselling the material.

-Stainless steel can be resold up to 60% of its original cost whereas mild steel can only fetch 30% of its initial cost.
+Stainless steel can be resold for up to 60% of its original cost, whereas mild steel can only fetch 30% of its initial cost.

 Conclusion

-Mild steel and stainless steel possess distinct characteristics, uses, and expenses, which make them appropriate for various usages.
+Mild and stainless steel possess distinct characteristics, uses, and expenses, making them appropriate for various usages.

 When choosing between mild steel and stainless steel, it’s important to consider a project’s unique requirements, financial considerations, and plans.
-You should always compare stainless steel and mild steel prices to make the best deal.
+To make the best deal, you should always compare stainless steel and mild steel prices.